 Ramen’s deliciousness is most commonly attributed to its rich, savory broth, which is often simmered for hours to develop complex flavors.
 When paired with perfectly cooked noodles and a medley of fresh toppings, it creates an irresistible blend of umami flavors, textures, and aromas that keep you coming back for more!

-Easy Weeknight Ramen
+Easy Beef Ramen Recipe

 Equipment